Crosse/SchannelGroupPolicy/README.md

 * [SSL 2.0](https://en.wikipedia.org/wiki/Transport_Layer_Security#SSL_1.0.2C_2.0_and_3.0)
 * [SSL 3.0](https://en.wikipedia.org/wiki/Transport_Layer_Security#SSL_1.0.2C_2.0_and_3.0)

+## Cipher Suite Order
+Setting the cipher suite order (the second half of IIS Crypto) for Windows involves configuring a Microsoft-delivered group policy setting.
+See [Prioritizing Schannel Cipher Suites][cipherorder] for more information.
+(Note this line on that page, however:  "The list of cipher suites is limited to 1023 characters."
+So you can't go nuts with this GPO like you can if you set the registry key outright, but the GPO is certainly easier to deploy.)
+There are a few ways you can build your cipher suite list.

+* Use IIS Crypto as a guide.
+Start the tool, click the "Best Practices" button, and copy down what it gives you.
+* Use [Steve Gibson's list][cipherorder].
+Just copy that list, remove the line breaks, and paste it into the GPO setting.
+* Roll your own.

+Once you've got your list, add it to your GPO and roll it out!

 # Resources
 * [SSL Labs' SSL/TLS Deployment Best Practices][ssllabs]
 * [TLS Cipher Suites in Windows Server 2003 and XP][xp_tls]